sourcegraph/handbook/content/departments/sales/commercial/index.md

        - Update the 3 Why's; make note of anything that you can not satisfactorily address as you will need to find answers on the next call
      - Execute your next steps, calendar invite, summary email and agenda etc.
    - If you send a calendar invite, make sure to include an agenda for the meeting.
+   - Should you update the stage of the deal?
+Please make sure your deal is aligned with the [Commercial Customer Engagement Process](https://docs.google.com/spreadsheets/d/1BEs9Bi0Bdi7tsPHX22G4WVZnMBhrEFslhJpkCkEOZvI/edit?usp=sharing)

 ### Keys to Discovery